passlab/DCFG/README.md

 The example in [simple_loop_dependency-pinplay](simple_loop_dependency-pinplay) folder shows step-by-step how to generate dynamic control flow graph, loop region, and dynamic slicing using pinplay.
 The example currently only works on fornax due to some bugs mentioned in the README file for Ubuntu.
+The folder currently contains both the orginal source files and all the output files after the complete execution on fornax. check the README file for the scripts used to generate the output.

 ### 2. pintool examples for memory tracing, edge count of basic block and call tracing
 The [pin_examples](pin_examples) folder contains three usefule examples, memory trace(pinatrace),